gbti-network/py-audio-capture/readme.md

 ## Installing Python Dependencies

-After installing Python, you will also need to install some additional Python packages which are dependencies for the Py Audio Sourcer script.
+After installing Python, you will also need to install some additional Python packages which are dependencies for the Py Audio Capture script.
 These packages can be installed using `pip`, the Python package installer.

 1. Open a command prompt or terminal window.
 2. Navigate to the directory containing `sourcer.py`.